AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/015-next-couple-days.md

 I offered him my hand and he took it with trust completely unknown to him that was just the key I needed to make that connection.
 To see inside his head behind any natural shielding.
 If only it worked with Nox...

 Why was pretty boy in my head still.
-Sure James was cocky and con
+Sure James was cocky and confident but Nox was a mess too.
+I sighed inwardly.
+I was never going to get over this if he didn't get the fuck out of my head.

+Deacon shrugged as I sat down.
+"It's just a book I stole from some club.
+It was under lock and key in a safe so it has to be important right?
+Don't know what the fuck it is, I can't read it.
+It's written in some weird ass ink that looks like it moves.
+I'

 <!--stackedit_data: